BasicAirData/GPSLogger/readme.md

 <b>A</b> - Please check in Android System settings that GPS Logger has the Storage permission granted.

 <b>Q</b> - <i>How can I see my recorded tracks?</i><br>
 <b>A</b> - You can see your tracks clicking on it and using the "View in..." contextual menu.
-A KML viewer must be installed on your device; if not, please install it.
-One of the best KML viewers is Google Earth, but there are lots of good alternatives around.
+A KML/GPX viewer must be installed on your device; if not, please install it.
+In GPS Logger's settings you can choose to use a GPX or a KML viewer.
+A good track viewer for Android is GPX Viewer, but there are lots of good alternatives around.

 <b>Q</b> - <i>The menu "View in" opens the Earth app, but doesn't show my track.</i><br>
 <b>A</b> - It is a Earth problem.
 If you want to use Earth to view your tracks you have to open Earth before, and then go on GPS Logger and select "View in".